MicrosoftLearning/mslearn-fabric/Instructions/Labs/12-query-data-in-kql-database.md

 Select sum(trip_distance) as [Total Trip Distance] from Trips
 ```
- >**NOTE:** The use of the quotations is not necessary in the T-SQL compared to the KQL query, also the lakc of the summarize command isn't necessary in T-SQL.
+ >**NOTE:** The use of the quotations is not necessary in T-SQL compared to the KQL query, also note the `summarize` and `sort by` commands aren't available in T-SQL.

 ## ```GROUP BY``` data from our sample dataset using T-SQL